Section 3: Inventive step

 (3) Identify what, if any, differences exist between the matter cited as being “known or used” and the alleged invention.

-(4) Decide, without any knowledge of the alleged invention, whether these differences constitute steps which would have been obvious to the skilled man or whether they require any degree of invention.
+(4) Decide, without any knowledge of the alleged invention, whether these differences constitute steps which would have been obvious to the skilled person or whether they require any degree of invention.

 The Windsurfing/Pozzoli approach; a reformulation of the Windsurfing approach